 If you experience any concerning symptoms following the procedure, please get in touch with your doctor immediately contact your doctor.

-There have been cases where allergic reactions, urinary retention, or even prolapsed tissue have occurred temporarily during this standard procedure.
+In some cases, allergic reactions, difficulty urinating, or even prolapsed tissue have occurred during this standard procedure.
 To make an informed choice, you should discuss all potential risks with your physician before undergoing an internal hemorrhoid banding procedure.

 Internal Hemorrhoid Banding Recovery